Connie Morain Baker, MS, CHTP

 Connie was a rookie Child Life Specialist (Click for full bio) right out of graduate school when she met Donna Wong, a pediatric nurse consultant.
 Donna described Connie as her first “mentee,” the first person Donna mentored.
 And mentor she did.
 As they passionately pursued ways to help assess and manage pain in children, their relationship grew to a friendship in much the same way as with the other board members.
 With the help of many pediatric patients and families, they created the Wong-Baker FACES® Pain Rating Scale.
 Connie’s passion for providing excellent care for people in pain has expanded from pediatrics to people of all ages, through her love of speaking, writing, and consulting.

-Lynn B. Clutter, PhD, RN, CNS, CNE has worked extensively in nursing care of the family.
-She is a full time BSN Nursing Assistant Professor on tenure track at The University of Tulsa, Tulsa, Oklahoma.
+Lynn B. Clutter, PhD, APRN-CNS, RN, CNS, CNE has worked extensively in nursing care of the family.
+She is a full-time BSN Nursing Assistant Professor at The University of Tulsa, Tulsa, Oklahoma.
 She teaches at the sophomore, junior, and senior level with students in Nursing Science, Applied Science, Nursing Interventions, and Applied Health Care Research.
 Her clinical oversight is in the areas of Community Health and Pediatrics.
-She is a part time Lactation Consultant (IBCLC) at Saint Francis Hospital.
+She is a part-time Lactation Consultant (IBCLC) at Saint Francis Hospital.

 Lynn’s PhD (2009) was in Nursing Science with a minor in Nursing Informatics at Indiana University.
 Formerly at Langston University-Tulsa, Lynn was Course Coordinator and taught Nursing Care of the Childbearing Family and Senior Research Seminar for over seven years.
 She was Founding President of the Upsilon Pi chapter of Sigma Theta Tau International, the honor society of nursing and is currently a member of four chapters.
-She is on the 2013 Research Advisory Panel and is Co-Chair of Association of Women’s Health, Obstetric and Neonatal Nurses Northeast Oklahoma Chapter.
+She was on the 2013-2015 Research Advisory Panel and is Co-Chair of Association of Women’s Health, Obstetric and Neonatal Nurses and was a 2016 recipient of Oklahoma AWHONN Excellence in Research Award.
 She has held positions as a Clinical Nurse Specialist, Certified Nurse Educator, IBCLC Lactation Consultant, Parish Nurse, and Certified Labor Support Doula.
-She and her husband of over thirty years have five children.
+She and her husband of forty years have five children and three grandchildren.

-Currently, Pam is a Professor of Nursing at Methodist College Unity Point Health, and serves on the National League for Nursing Board of Governors.
-With an ADN from Tulsa Community College, a BSN from Northeastern State University, an MS from Oklahoma University Health Science Center, and a PhD from the University of Oklahoma.
+Currently, Pam is a practicing nurse, nurse researcher, and seminary student.
 Nursing practice and education have been woven throughout her professional career.
-As one who has participated in the research and practice of supporting the Wong-Baker FACES® Pain Rating Scale for pain assessment and pain management, her quest is to continue to imprint the legacy of the Scale throughout the global health care environment.
+As one who has participated in the research and practice of supporting the Wong-Baker FACES® Pain Rating Scale for pain assessment and pain management, her quest is to continue to imprint the legacy of the FACES Scale throughout the global healthcare environment.

 Nina Wong Morrisette, MD